sourcegraph/sourcegraph-public-snapshot/doc/admin/postgres.md

 Additionally, the upgrade process assumes it can write to the parent directory of `PGDATAOLD`.

-### (For Sourcegraph version: 3.27) Requirements for upgrading from Postgres 11 to 12 for Kubernetes
+##### Requirements for upgrading from Postgres 11 to 12 for Kubernetes

-The migration to Postgres 12 using the Sourcegraph provided Postgres images is largely automated.
+**This guide is for the Sourcegraph 3.27 release.** The migration to Postgres 12 using the Sourcegraph provided Postgres images is largely automated.
 However, you should take some steps before the migration.
 For the `3.27` release, these apply to the `pgsql` & `codeintel-db` deployments.

 1. Inform your users prior to starting the upgrade that Sourcegraph will take downtime.
 This downtime scales with the size and resources allocated to the Postgres database instances.
 1. Take snapshots of all Sourcegraph Postgres databases.
 You can find the backing disk in your cloud by describing the relevant `PersistentVolumes`.
 1. Ensure that the size of the disks backing the databases are under 50% utilization.
 (You will need *up-to* 2x the size of your current database to do the migration).
 In most cases Kubernetes can expand the size of the volume for you, see the relevant kubernetes